nuodb/nuodb-helm-charts/README.md

 ## How to use this repository?

 For a list of supported NuoDB Helm Chart releases and where to download, see the Releases tab.

-For notification of new releases, click the `Watch` button and subscribe to this repository
+For notification of new releases, click the `Watch` button above and subscribe to the `New Releases Only` selection.

 ## How do I install these charts?